-- Through PSHE, students in years 7 through to 10 discuss current issues through our Vote Topic.
+- During tutor time, students in years 7 through to 10 discuss current issues through our Vote Topic.
 Part of this involves making links between these issues and different careers.

 - Those students applying for Oxbridge, Medicine and Veterinary Medicine receive sessions on interview technique as well as mock interviews.

 - The Prince William School website, gives quarterly labour market information as well as monthly updates on apprenticeships for students and information for parents.

 - Working with South East Midlands Local Enterprise partnership (SEMLEP), we hope to bring into school business leaders, further education and university representatives to present up to date information to all our students.

 - Students in Year 11 and sixth form receive independent and impartial careers guidance.

 Our Careers Provision is monitored and evaluated using the following measures:

 - Intended Destinations data and September Guarantee data – reported back to Northamptonshire County Council – this evidences what our students intend to do after Year 11 and secured places at the start of the following academic year.